styleguidist/react-styleguidist/docs/Configuration.md

 # Configuration

-You can change some settings in the `styleguide.config.js` file in your projectâ€™s root folder.
+You can change settings in the `styleguide.config.js` file in your projectâ€™s root folder.

 * **`components`**<br>
   Type: `String` or `Function`, required unless `sections` is provided<br>